waimea-snoble/level-3-programming-assessment/docs/test-plan.md

-- the player will start at the castle wall and click the action button, then move to the castle courtyard and click the action button, then move to the castle mine and click the action button, then move to the castle couryard and click the action button,
+- the player will start at the castle wall and click the action button, then move to the castle courtyard and click the action button, then move to the castle mine and click the action button, then move to the castle courtyard and click the action button,
 - I have chosen these locations because these are locations with no action, open action, collect action, and use action

 ### Expected Test Result